Time for another reveal in the Four-in-Art mini group. I don't know how these quarters go by so quickly.

 This quarter's theme was Landmarks.
 Amanda suggested a range of possibilities from biggies like the Eiffel Tower or Stonehenge to local landmarks or even something from childhood that marks a distinct memory of home.

-Unfortunately I got off on the wrong track when I managed to get the theme Monuments stuck in my head instead of Landmarks.
-Must have had The Monument Men movie on my mind or something.
+The Monument Men movie on my mind or something.
 Anyway, most of my "thinking" time was spent coming up with ideas that didn't quite fit the landmarks theme.
-Good thing I revisited the Four-in-Art Flickr page before starting.
+Good thing I revisited the

 I chose to go local with my Landmark.
 I live in Colorado just outside of Boulder.
 The city lies at the base of the foothills or in other words the "baby" hills leading up into the Rocky Mountains.
 There is a very distinct group of rocky outcrops called the Flatirons that make it easy to locate Boulder from a distance and have become a very iconic image of the city.
 Here's a photo my daughter took awhile back.
 Not the angle from which the Flatirons are usually known but you get the idea.
 Giant slabs of rock thrust out of the ground at a rather sharp angle.
 A popular hiking and climbing area right within the city limits.
 How cool is that?

-The Flatirons was also the inspiration for the logo I designed for the Boulder Modern Quilt Guild.
+The Flatirons was also the inspiration for the logo I designed for the

 I have long thought I'd like to make a quilt using the basic blocks of the logo, so the Landmarks theme seemed like a good place to start.
 Plus two of the Colorado modern guilds are doing a challenge on the theme "Colorful Colorado" and my concept has to do with this same basic idea.
 What better way to tackle two challenges than to experiment with one and hopefully carry over what I learn to the second quilt which needs to be bigger.